Palakura pappu recipe – Learn to make healthy spinach and dal curry.

-While using any leafy vegetables like palakura, menthi kura, gongura, pressure cooking them may not be a good idea since they get overcooked and most nutrients are lost.
+While using any leafy green like palakura, menthi kura, gongura, I don’t prefer pressure cooking them since they get overcooked & most of the flavor is lost.

-palakura pappu in telugu or andhra style spinach dal can be prepared in many ways.
-Iam sharing 2 methods, The first method yields a soupy dal.
+The first method yields a soupy dal.
 The second method yields a semi dry pappu and just takes 20 mins.
-This spinach dal can be refrigerated for later use too and should be consumed in 2 days.
+This spinach dal can be refrigerated for later use too and stays good for 2 days.
 It is usually served with rice and pickle.
 It can be relished with chapathi and a bowl of vegetable salad too.

-I have not used onions and tomatoes, you can use if you like.
-I have included in the instructions.
-They can be cooked together with dal, but the taste differs from the plain one I mentioned below.
+I have not used onions and tomatoes in the recipe.
+You can use them if you like.
+I have included the steps in the instructions.

 3. When the spinach is cooked completely, it looks wilted and blends well with dal.
 Add salt and turmeric.
 Stir and mix well.

-4. Heat ghee or oil in a pan, add mustard, cumin. when they splutter, add curry leaves, chili and garlic.
+4. Heat ghee or oil in a pan.
+Add mustard and cumin.
+When they splutter, add curry leaves, chili and garlic.
 You can add chili now, if you have not added at step 2.
 Add hing.
 Pour the tamarind juice to the pan.
 Switch off the stove.

 5. Pour the thalimpu/seasoning to the dal.
 Mix and stir.
-Some folks like to cook further for few minutes but i don’t.
+Some people like to cook further for few minutes but I don’t.

-- ¾ cup of pappu (kandhi pappu or pesarapappu)
+- ½ cup dal or pappu (any lentils) (kandhi pappu or pesarapappu)

 - 1 sprig curry leaves